Furnace/HVAC Replacement Cost in Columbus (2026)

 Community❓Common Questions

-As of January 2026, all new systems must use low-GWP refrigerants like R-454B or R-32.
-This transition has increased equipment costs by 10% to 30% compared to older R-410A models due to required safety sensors and redesigned components.
+As of January 2026, all new installations must use low-GWP refrigerants like R-454B.
+This transition has added approximately 10% to 30% to the cost of equipment compared to older R-410A systems, contributing to the higher average project totals seen this year.

 📊Our Methodology